kameshsampath/gloo-edge-gitops-quickstart/docs/tools-and-sources.md

 ---
 title: Tools and Sources
-summary: Tools and demo sources that are required for this tutorial.
+summary: Tools and demo sources that are required.
 authors:
   - Kamesh Sampath
 date: 2021-11-21